-The Track System allows players to build their own play styles through the cards chosen for their decks without having to compete with a rarity system built into many collectable card games.
-The players choose how invested they wish to be in their decks through regular card pack releases and can build their decks based on avariety of different play styles to achieve victory.
+The game allows players to develop their own play styles through the cards chosen for their decks without having to compete with a rarity system built into many collectable card games.
+The players choose how invested they wish to be in their decks through regular card pack releases and can construct their decks based on a variety of different play styles to achieve victory.

 THE GOAL OF GAME PLAY

-The goal of any Track System game is to acquire Victory Pointst hrough the completion of Mission Cards.
-Each player in a Track System match will have access to four Mission Tracks, upon each will *always* have a Mission Card for players to attemptto fulfil.
+The goal of the game is to acquire Victory Points through the completion of Mission Cards.
+Each player will have access to four Mission Tracks, upon each will *always* have a Mission Card for players to attempt to fulfil.
 As Mission Cards are completed by opposing players, you will replace them from your own decks to help even the playing field.

 Players will choose how many Victory Points they need to win based on the four Character Cards they choose to make up their team.
-Every Character Card is worth a number of Character Points, listed on the cards, which not only signifies the estimated Might (Mi) level ofthe Character Card, but also the number of Victory Points the player needs to win their match.
+Every Character Card is worth a number of Character Points, listed on the cards, which not only signifies the estimated Power level of the Character Card, but also the number of Victory Points the player needs to win their match.